Taste receptor: Sweet

 The diagram above depicts the signal transduction pathway of the sweet taste.
 Object A is a taste bud, object B is one taste cell of the taste bud, and object C is the neuron attached to the taste cell.
 I. Part I shows the reception of a molecule.
 1. Sugar, the first messenger, binds to a protein receptor on the cell membrane.
 II.
 Part II shows the transduction of the relay molecules.
 2. G Protein-coupled receptors, second messengers, are activated.
 3. G Proteins activate adenylate cyclase, an enzyme, which increases the cAMP concentration.
 Depolarization occurs.
 4. The energy, from step 3, is given to activate the K+, potassium, protein channels.III.
 Part III shows the response of the taste cell.
 5. Ca+, calcium, protein channels is activated.6.
 The increased Ca+ concentration activates neurotransmitter vesicles.
 7. The neuron connected to the taste bud is stimulated by the neurotransmitters.

 The TAS1R2+TAS1R3 heterodimer receptor functions as the sweet receptor by binding to a wide variety of sugars and sugar substitutes.
 TAS1R2+3 expressing cells are found in circumvallate papillae and foliate papillae near the back of the tongue and palate taste receptor cells in the roof of the mouth.
 These cells are shown to synapse upon the chorda tympani and glossopharyngeal nerves to send their signals to the brain.

 Sensing of the sweet taste has changed throughout the evolution of different animals.
-Mammals sense the sweet taste by transferring the signal through the heterodimer T1R2/T1R3, the sweet taste receptor.
-In birds, however, the T1R2 monomer does not exist and they sense the sweet taste through the heterodimer T1R1/T1R3, the umami taste receptor, which has gone through modifications during their evolution.
-A recently conducted study showed that along the evolution stages of songbirds, there was a decrease in the ability to sense the umami taste, and an increase in the ability to sense the sweet taste, whereas the primordial songbird parent could only sense the umami taste.
-Researchers found a possible explanation for this phenomenon to be a structural change in the ligand binding site of the umami receptor between the sweet taste sensing and non-sensing songbirds.
-It is assumed that a mutation in the binding site occurred over time, which allowed them to sense the sweet taste through the umami taste receptor.
+The T1R2/T1R3 setup is used by mammals and lizards.
+In birds, however, the T1R2 gene family does not exist and they sense the sweet taste through T1R1/T1R3 (the umami receptor in mammals).
+In teleost fish, neither T1R1/T1R3 or T1R2/T1R3 detect sweetness (sucrose).
+In the bichir, T1R1/T1R3 detects both sucralose and amino acids, and T1R2/T1R3 only detects amino acids.
+The bird T1R1/T1R3 underwent a process of repurposing: along the evolution stages of sweet-sensing songbirds, there was a decrease in its ability to sense the umami taste, and an increase in the ability to sense the sweet taste.
+The primordial songbird T1R1/T1R3 would have only tasted umami.
+This shift corresponded with a change in the structure of the ligand binding site.